 Mr. Skarlatos is also very experienced in tax whistleblower matters and represents both taxpayers accused of wrongdoing by whistleblowers as well as whistleblowers themselves in claims before federal and state tax authorities.
 Mr. Skarlatos testified before the Internal Revenue Service regarding the IRS whistleblower law and was retained by Senator Charles Grassley, the drafter of the IRS whistleblower law, to write an amicus brief on behalf of the Senator in the D.C.
 Circuit Court of Appeals.

 Mr. Skarlatos is often retained as an expert in tax reporting standards and tax penalties by professional firms and taxpayers accused of violating those standards.
 Mr. Skarlatos has been hired as an expert on criminal tax issues by a state prosecutor’s office and a foreign government.
 He has also testified before the U.S. House of Representatives Ways and Means Committee as an expert on tax penalties.

-Mr. Skarlatos has been recognized by New York Super Lawyers as one of the Top 100 lawyers in New York and he is listed in Best Lawyers in America where he was named Tax Litigator of the Year in New York for 2014.
-He also is ranked in Band One of Chambers USA: America’s Leading Lawyers for Business, which describes him as having a, “smart reassuring presence with insight into the government…extremely knowledgeable and very well connected to the various taxing authorities…Clients applaud him as being exceptionally brilliant at coming up with great outcomes.”
+Mr. Skarlatos has been recognized by Super Lawyers as one of the Top 100 Lawyers in New York and in Best Lawyers in America where he was named “Lawyer of the Year” (Tax Litigation, New York) in 2014 and 2017.
+He is also ranked Band One of Chambers USA: Americas Leading Lawyers for Business, which describes him as having a “smart reassuring presence with insight into the government...extremely knowledgeable and very well connected to the various tax authorities…Clients applaud him as being exceptionally brilliant at coming up with great outcomes.”

 Bryan C. Skarlatos Representative Matters